amiabasana/amiabasana/README.md

-- 👋 Hi, I’m @amiabasana
+- 👋 Hi, I’m Amisha Abasana
 - 👀 I’m interested in a full-stack developer
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning react and state management libraries.
-- 📫 How to reach me ...
+- 📫 abasanaamisha02@gmail.com
-- ⚡ Fun fact: ...

 <!---
 amiabasana/amiabasana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.